 The range of electromagnetic force is thought to be infinite.
 The strength or intensity of an electromagnetic field decreases at a rate of 1/distance2.
 This equation holds true for light from a point source, but not for force from a magnet which drops off at faster rates.
 This is probably because virtual photons from a magnet are following the flux lines and not traveling in straight lines like photons from a light bulb.
 You can measure force from magnets with a ruler and a grocery scale.

 Could it be that force carrying virtual photons cannot be detected because they are in another dimension?
 Could their mass be smeared around the universe in another small dimension, with only force detectable in our normal size visible dimensions?
 (Magnetism as invisible plumbing behind our reality, non-locality, like Einstein's spooky action at a distance via EPR channels.)
-The Aharonov-Bohm effect also seems to demonstrate non-local effects.
+The Aharonov-Bohm effect also seems to demonstrate that magnetic fields have non-local effects.

 The October 12, 1999 Time Travel episode of PBS's NOVA showed photons traveling at 1.7 times the speed of light via quantum tunneling.
 This faster than light communication may imply travel through another dimension.
 A short distance traveled at the speed of light in a very small dimension could appear as a large distance traveled faster than the speed of light in our normal size visible dimensions.
 Quantum tunneling may be direct evidence of the other hidden dimensions in string theory.

 Do the lines of force have a physical reality?